symfony/symfony-docs/quick_tour/en/04-The-Architecture.markdown

 You are my hero!
 Who would have thought that you would still be here after the first three parts?
 Your efforts will be well rewarded soon.
-The first three parts of this tutorial give you a quick overview of Symfony 2.0.
-But they don't have a deep look at the architecture of the framework.
+The first three parts don't have a deep look at the architecture of the framework.
 As it makes Symfony stand apart from the framework crowd, let's dive into it now.

 The Directory Structure